DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Alibaba Cloud Cloud Native Hands-on Guide](https://developer.aliyun.com/ebook/7879?spm=a2c6h.26392470.ebook-read.13.3e855bc8YpIdco)

-    The guide covers global cloud-native application insights and trends, AliCloud's latest product and technology layout in the cloud-native space, AliCloud's new thinking and input on All in Serverless, and hands-on experience on cloud from companies like Transn, New Oriental, and Little Red Book.
+    The guide covers global cloud native application insights and trends, AliCloud's latest product and technology layout in the cloud native space, AliCloud's new thinking and input on All in Serverless, and hands-on experience on cloud from companies like Transn, New Oriental, and Little Red Book.

 - [service mesh Security and High Availability Deployment Best Practices](https://mp.weixin.qq.com/s/hFCshQpmF7Vr0jrpugArjA)